-In summary there are still unanswered questions regarding the chemical evolution of the Earth's mantle, for example, at what spatial and temporal scale we can reasonably assume that a petrological system is at least close to chemical equilibrium?
-How and how does it evolve ?
-And what kind of petrological tools or models we can apply to develop a forward quantitative
+In summary there are still unanswered questions regarding the chemical evolution of the Earth's mantle, for example, at what spatial and temporal scale we can reasonably assume that a petrological system is at least close to chemical equilibrium? and how does it evolve petrologically and mineralogically?

-- 30 investigation of the chemical and petrological evolution of the mantlepetrologically and mineralogically?
-This study expands a previous contribution that aimed to provide an initial procedure to determine the chemical equilibration between two lithologies (Tirone et al., 2015).
+- 20 This study expands a previous contribution that aimed to provide an initial procedure to determine the chemical equilibration between two lithologies (Tirone et al., 2015).
 The problem was exemplified in a illustration (figure 1 in Tirone et al. (2015)).
-The Because certain assumptions need to be made, the heuristic solution, further developed here, is perhaps less rigorous than other approaches based on diffusion kinetics that were applied mainly for contact metamorphism problems (Fisher, 1973; - 35 Joesten, 1977; Nishiyama, 1983; Markl et al., 1998).
-However the advantage is that it is relatively easy to generalize, and it leads towards a possible integration with large scale geodynamic numerical models while still allowing for a comparison with real petrological data.
+Because certain assumptions need to be made, the heuristic solution, further developed here, is perhaps less rigorous than other approaches based on diffusion kinetics that were applied mainly for contact metamorphism problems (Fisher, 1973; Joesten, 1977; Nishiyama, 1983; Markl et al., 1998).
+However the advantage is that it is relatively easy to generalize, and it leads to- - 25 wards a possible integration with large scale geodynamic numerical models while still allowing for a comparison with real petrological data.
 At the same time it should be clear that to validate this model approach and to coinstrain the extent of the chemical equilibration process, experimental data should be acquired on the petrological systems investigated here and in the previous study.